vaginessa/bootboot/x86_64-bios/README.md

 File system drivers
 -------------------

-For boot partition, BIOS / Multiboot version expect *defragmented* FAT12, FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).
+For boot partition, BIOS / Multiboot version expects *defragmented* FAT12, FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).

 Installation